UMAprotocol/UMIPs/UMIPs/umip-62.md

 ## RATIONALE

 To create an ETH/BTC perpetual, an ETHBTC funding rate is required.
-This funding rate will be used to keep the price of the ETHBTC-PERP synthetic pegged to the ETHBTC rate times the cumulative funding rate multiplier (CFRM) and Token Scaling Multiplier (TSM).
+This funding rate will be used to keep the price of the ETHBTC-PERP synthetic pegged to the ETHBTC rate times the cumulative funding rate multiplier (CFRM).
 The funding rate will be determined with the following formula:
 - [ETHBTC-PERP - ETHBTC-FV] / ETHBTC-FV / 86400
-- `ETHBTC-FV` denotes the ETHBTC price gathered with the methodology shown in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) multiplied by the CFRM and TSM.
+- `ETHBTC-FV` denotes the ETHBTC price gathered with the methodology shown in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) multiplied by the CFRM.
 - `ETHBTC-PERP` denotes the one hour TWAP of the synthetic created with this funding rate identifier.
 This synth will be pooled with USDC.
 - 86400 is the number of seconds in a day.
 Assuming all other prices stay constant, this effectively gives the funding rate per second that would need to be applied to move a synthetic token's value back to fair value in one day.